ATTRM33/EventCalendar/README.md

 - A Simple Java program that allows the user to input meetings or deadlines to the program and display them in a GUI

 ## How to Run
-- For the command line function just run `EventTester.java` for the GUI run `EventPlaner.java` (I know its misspelled).
+- For the command line test just run `EventTester.java` for the GUI run `EventPlaner.java` (I know its misspelled).
 - When entereing a new meeting the start time, end time, and date must be entered as the format displayed (until I get better at this).
 - ONLY MEETING needs a location parameter.